Cardiac Cycle - Atrial Contraction (Phase 1)

 the left atrium, then into the left ventricle through the open mitral valve.

-At high heart rates, however, the atrial contraction may account for up to 40% of ventricular filling.
+At high heart rates when there is less time for passive ventricular filling, the atrial contraction may account for up to 40% of ventricular filling.
 This is sometimes referred to as the "atrial kick."
 The atrial contribution to ventricular filling varies inversely with duration of ventricular diastole and directly with atrial contractility.

 - After atrial contraction is complete, the atrial pressure begins to fall causing a pressure gradient reversal across the AV valves.
 This causes the valves to float upward (pre-position) before closure.
 At this time, the ventricular volumes are maximal, which is termed the end-diastolic volume (EDV).
 The left ventricular EDV (LVEDV), which is typically about 120 ml, represents the ventricular preload and is associated with end-diastolic pressures of 8-12 mmHg and 3-6 mmHg in the left and right ventricles, respectively.